 In 1991, I volunteered to take on the job of rules committee chair to rewrite the rule book Doug DuFresne had largely put together.
 The idea was to get international involvement in the evolution of the rules.
 At that time, the Europeans and the Americans were evolving the rules with little regard to each other and the sport was heading in two different directions.
 My job would be to recruit a committee of U.S., European and Australian throwers and to conduct polls among those members in order to determine what aspect of the rules needed to be changed and what direction we could move together as a global sport.
 This was all done by postal service back then, since email was only in its beta stages.

 The process was arduous and slow.
-I would put together a questionnaire, include a "return by" date, and then, since email was only in its beta stages.
-The process was arduous and slow.
 I would put together a questionnaire, include a "return by" date, and then, based on the results of that questionnaire, develop another.
 A questionnaire would take about a month in total turn around time.
 I think there were four or five that went out over the fall and winter of 2001-2002.
 Finally, in the Spring of 2002, we had a new rule book... and it looked like one that the Europeans could endorse.

-It was the beginning of a process, later hammered out by World Cup rules committees and expedited by email,l that would lead us to our present, nearly-universal rules.
+It was the beginning of a process, later hammered out by World Cup rules committees and expedited by email, that would lead us to our present, nearly-universal rules.

 There still are differences in scoring MTA, with the Euros recording one of three throws, while the Americans still insist on totaling the